jajanel/jajanel/README.md

 ## About me..

-📍  Based in Québec City, Canada ⚜
+📍  Based in Québec City, Canada / Paris, France ⚜

-👩🏻‍💻 In last year of App Developement at Cégep Limoilou.
+👩🏻‍💻 In my last semester of App Developement at Cégep Limoilou.

 📅 Degree ending Spring 2025, as a full stack developper.

-## More about me..
-👩‍💻 I'm currently studying:
-- Frontend with React JS
-- Backend with Java Spring Boot
-- Unity and game development in C#
-- Android mobile app developpement in Java

 ##  My languages and tools